 - Litigation and antitrust issues involving product distribution, pricing, and intra-industry relations;

-- Private treble damage actions;
+- Private treble damage actions, including class actions;

-- Representation before government and state agencies;
+- Representation before federal and state regulatory agencies;

 - Responding to government investigations;